simonebartoli/cloudflare-react/README.md

 # My First Blog

-This is my first blog web based app made with React in the front-end and NodeJS and Cloudflare back-end
+This is my first blog web based app made with React in the front-end and, NodeJS and Cloudflare back-end

 ## How it works